Select Page

 The Texas Board of Nursing (BON) is known to be very strict when it comes to all actions of nurses, which is why a nurse attorney is needed when attending hearings before the Board.
 The Texas Board of Nursing does not allow those who wish to exceed the scope of their practice as an RN or LVN.

-At the time of the initial incident, an RN was employed as a Registered Nurse at a hospital in Foert Worth, Texas and had been in that position for one (l ) year and one (1) month.
+At the time of the initial incident, an RN was employed as a Registered Nurse at a hospital in Fort Worth, Texas, and had been in that position for one (l) year and one (1) month.

-On or about February 23, 2019, while employed as a Registered Nurse, the RN administered Morphine, Ativan, and Phenergan IV push to the patient without waiting an appropriate amount of time between the administration of the mediations to account for drug potentiation.
+On or about February 23, 2019, while employed as a Registered Nurse, the RN administered Ativan and Phenergan IV push to the patient without waiting an appropriate amount of time between the administration of the medication to account for drug potentiation.
 The RN’s conduct could have subjected the patient to over-sedation.

-In response, the RN states that she administered Phenergan 25 mg IVP and waited 1-2 minutes and administered Morphine 4 mg IVP slowly over a period of 1-2 minutes then again waited 1-2 minutes before administering Benadryl 25 mg IV P slowly over 2-5 minutes by only pushing .25 ml between every 1-2 minutes.
+In response, the RN stated that she administered Phenergan 25 mg IVP and waited 1-2 minutes and administered pain medication 4 mg IVP slowly for 1-2 minutes then again waited 1-2 minutes before administering Ativan 25 mg IVP slowly over 2-5 minutes by only pushing .25 ml between every 1-2 minutes.

-In addition, the RN states the medication was given as ordered by the physician and medication that was required to be diluted such as Phenergan was diluted and administered to the patient’s safety in regard to treatment and further care of the patient.
+In addition, the RN stated the medication was given as ordered by the physician, and medication that was required to be diluted such as Phenergan was diluted and administered to the patient’s safety concerning treatment and further care of the patient.

 The case would have yielded a different result if the RN was able to hire a nurse attorney.
 So if you also have the same cases or concerns, it’s best to contact Nurse Attorney Yong J. An for further details.
 You may contact him at (832) 428-5679 to get a schedule for a confidential consultation.